 One of the most common physical indications of stress in pet birds is the appearance of stress bars on a bird's feathers.
 Stress bars are small lines that run horizontally across the shafts of a bird's feathers.
 While it can be difficult to assess stress bars in feathers that are still on a bird, examining molted feathers can give a quick indication of whether or not a bird is having issues with a stressor in its environment.
 Stress bars can be caused by a variety of factors, so the presence of stress bars will not indicate exactly what is stressing a bird.
 Rather, they are a red flag that bird owners can use to start looking for potential sources of stress that their pets may encounter.

 The sudden onset of aggression in a pet bird can also be a big indicator that the bird is experiencing stress in its environment.
 Aggressive behaviors such as biting, hissing, lunging, and excessive screaming can manifest almost overnight when there is an environmental stressor involved.
 If you notice this sort of behavioral change in your pet, it may be a good idea to schedule an appointment with an avian vet to rule out any possible health problems.
-If a clean bill of health is given, then you can begin to work with your bird to figure out exactly what triggers the behavior, and how you can adjust your bird's environment or routine to make him or her more comfortable.
+If your bird gets a clean bill of health, then you can begin to figure out exactly what triggers the behavior, and how you can adjust your bird's environment or routine to make it more comfortable.

-If a bird that is normally happy to be handled suddenly begins to act fearful of you or other family members, then it is a sure bet that there is something about the person who triggers the behavior that is causing stress to your feathered friend.
-It may not even be something that the person is doing directly to the bird -- something as simple as a brightly colored shirt, a hat, or a new beard or mustache can be a trigger for a bird's fearful behavior.
+If a bird that is normally happy to be handled suddenly begins to act fearful of you or other family members, the person may be causing stress to the bird without even realizing it.
+It may not even be something that the person is doing directly to the bird; something as simple as a brightly colored shirt, a hat, or a new beard or mustache that can be a trigger for a bird's fearful behavior.
 Once you are able to identify a trigger, it is normally easy to remedy this sort of situation.
 However, if necessary, it is possible to condition a bird to eventually accept this sort of stressor through patience and practicing proper bonding techniques.